-- Multitenancy is the ability given to the end users to share a single instance of the application. - Multitenancy increases resource utilization from the service provider side. - Even though SaaS services are used by many individuals and start-up industries, the adoption from the large industries is very low. - The major problem with SaaS services is security to the data.

-All companies are worried about the security of their data that are hosted in the service provider to center Dept of CSE(CS), NRCM
+- Multitenancy is the ability given to the end users to share a single instance of the application. - Multitenancy increases resource utilization from the service provider side. - Even though SaaS services are used by many individuals and start-up industries, the adoption from the large industries is very low. - The major problem with SaaS services is security to the data. - All companies are worried about the security of their data that are hosted in the service provider data center